-9530.6.3 Pipeline Leak Detection
+9529.6.39530.6.3 Pipeline Leak Detection

-All new oil transportation pipelines shall use a supervisory control and data acquisition (SCADA-type) monitoring system for leak detection; unless the Petroleum Administrator determines that there is better available technology that shall be utilized instead.
-Flow meters used on the

-SCADA system shall be accurate to within one percent.
-If a leak is detected the operator shall be responsible for immediately reporting it to the Petroleum Administrator.
+All new offsite DOT oil transportation pipelines shall use a supervisory control and data acquisition (SCADA-type) monitoring system for leak detection; unless the Petroleum utilized instead.
+Flow meters used on the SCADA system shall be accurate to within one percent.
+If a leak is detected the operator shall be responsible for immediately reporting it to the City ManagerPetroleum Administrator.